LeeMorinUCF/Hidden_Comp_Risks/README.md

 The observations are very few for these offences, so the young (under 16) and old (65-and-over) age groups were dropped, leaving 16-24 as the benchmark age group.
 For the observations there are, the policy has little effect, except that, post-change, the ladies seem to be embracing the road-racing mentality at this level.
 With millions of observations, I wouldn't get too excited about a t-statistic anywhere near 2.
-Still, this is where, I suspect that the 5- to 10-point excessive speeding violation might be confounded with the 12-point violation.
+Still, this is where, I suspect, the 5- to 10-point excessive speeding violation might be confounded with the 12-point violation.
-The 10-point offences were once the very common 5-point offences, which might often be combined with another 2-point offence for a total of 12 after the policy change
+The 10-point offences were once the very common 5-point offences, which might often be combined with another 2-point offence for a total of 12 after the policy change.
+This is what got me thinking about the hidden competing risks approach above.

 #### Twelve-points and up (speeding 100 or more and 3 other 12-point offences)